 My experienced friend in the community who’s always willing to learn new things, is humble, and listens is usually half the price when I get quotes for drafting tasks.
 I’ve learned that most always this is preferred for a small business.
 Not that interns are that expensive, that’s not my point.
 It’s the carrying cost that bugs me.
 How many times have you looked over to see what your young intern is drawing have you said to yourself, what the hell are you doing?
 Drawing execution that would normally take just a few moments are drawn out into all day affairs that you’re paying for.
 Ouch.

 Then the time card comes back and it isn’t even filled out correctly.
 Now you have to pay for the accounting to set it straight. $^%&!
 I’LL STICK TO A PROFESSIONAL NEXT TIME!
-At least I’ll get a bill for time that make sense.
+At least I’ll get a bill for time that makes sense.
 I’ll know what the job will cost.
 I won’t have to pay for someone to learn what ctrl right click alt option means.
 I’ll sleep better knowing competence is running concurrent with respect.
 Plus, with such high standards, it’s just easier to draw everything myself!

 Saturday March 25th, 2017 – Los Angeles, CA

 Yesterday I read about digital addictions, iPads and smartphones.
-Steve jobs recognized it – his kids were monitored on their usage.
+Steve Jobs recognized it – his kids were monitored on their usage.
 Really?
 That’s something worthy to discuss; mainly because we have been using digital technology since before the invention of the wheel.
 Mouse wheel, that is.

 They said we were digitally unemployed.
-Draftspeople set aside due to the advocation of AutoCAD, ArchiCAD, and all the other iCADs like Intergraph, and the like.
+Draftspeople who were set aside due to the advocation of AutoCAD, ArchiCAD, and all the other iCADs like Intergraph, and the like.
 Wow, we had some high-tech plug and play monitors that were bigger than your grandmother’s TV set.
 Internet?
 Hell yes.
 Dial-up had 28k baud modems.
 You could actually take your phone handset and lay it in the cradle.
 It was the bomb.

 By the time I spoke to Arianna Huffington in 1989, and told her how to do everything, based on Jeff Sawyer’s BBS online we had progressed to 128 baud, but I digress.
 Digital addictions?
 Forget about it!
 This was full-on hardcore smack.
 Input coordinate one, x.x.
 Next input coordinate number two, y.y to the third decimal.
 1985 was the year windows intervened.
 The smart template went bye-bye pretty fast.
 Ushered in with windows was the ability to navigate.
 The rest is all history.